RSlover521/Furnitures-O-Plenty/README.md

 # Furnitures-O-Plenty
-A Forge mod that adds more wood types that you can use for your Furnitures.
+Furnitures O' Plenty, A mod combined with Biomes O' Plenty with Mr. Crayfish's Refurbished Furnitures, adds BOP wood types to fit with Mr. Crayfish's Furnitures.
-More woodtypes from Biomes O' Plenty
+Now you could use BOP wood types to craft Mr. Crayfish's Furnitures now!

 ## THIS MOD IS CURRENTLY IN BETA.
 PLEASE USE IT WISELY